For students

 Mental memory

-Play through your piece in your head, away from the instrument.
-Pay attention to the fuzzy spots — those need extra work.
+Play through your piece from memory in your head, without looking at your music.
+Can you get through it?
+Pay attention to the fuzzy spots — those sections need extra attention.

 #70